 CMS developed the National Correct Coding Initiative (NCCI) edits to prevent payment when incorrect code combinations are reported.
-However, there are modifiers that bypass the NCCI edits, such as modifier 59 for “distinct procedural service”.
+However, modifiers bypass the NCCI edits, such as modifier 59 for “distinct procedural service.”
 If such a modifier is used inappropriately to bypass the NCCI edits, meaning, the modifier is used when documentation in the medical record does not satisfy the criteria required by that modifier, the result will be an overpayment.

 For example, upcoding can occur when a provider bills 99214, but the provider’s documentation only supports 99213.
 Because billing 99214 results in higher provider reimbursement than billing 99213, if the provider’s documentation does not support the higher level code, an overpayment has occurred.